 The mechanisms specified here allow the sender of the mail to indicate how "old" the address assignment is expected to be.
-In effect, the sender is saying, "The person to whom I am sending to had this address assigned to as far back as this date-time."
-A receiving system can then compare this information against the date and time the address was assigned to its current user.
-If the assignment was made later than the date-time indicated in the message, there is a good chance the current user of the address is not the correct recipient.
+In effect, the sender is saying, "The last time the intended recipient was known to be using this address was this point in time."
+A receiving system can then compare this information against the point in time at which the address was assigned to its current user.
+If the assignment was made later than the point in time indicated in the message, there is a good chance the current user of the address is not the correct recipient.
 The receiving system can then choose to prevent delivery and, possibly, to notify the original sender of the problem.